 Abstract

-Modern-day shareholders exert their influence on corporate America more than ever before.
-From demanding greater accountability of executives to lobbying for a variety of social and environmental policies, shareholders today have the power to alter the way American companies are run.
-Amazingly, a small group of individual shareholders wields unprecedented power to set these agendas and stands at the epicenter of our contemporary corporate governance ecosystem.
-In fact, their power continues to rise.
-They are called the “corporate gadflies.”
+Today, shareholders exert their influence on corporate America more than ever before.
+From demanding greater accountability of executives to lobbying for a variety of social and environmental policies, shareholders currently have the power to alter how American companies are run.
+Amazingly, just a small group of individual shareholders stands at the epicenter of our contemporary corporate governance ecosystem, wielding unprecedented power to set corporate agendas.
+In fact, the power of these individuals, called “corporate gadflies,” continues to rise.

-Corporate gadflies present a puzzling reality.
-While public corporations in the United States are increasingly owned by large institutional investors, much of their corporate governance agenda has been dominated by a handful of individuals who own tiny slivers of most large companies.
+Corporate gadflies present a bewildering reality.
+Although public corporations in the United States are increasingly owned by large institutional investors, much of their corporate governance agenda has been and is still dominated by a handful of individuals who own tiny slivers of most of the large companies.
 How does an economy with corporate equity in the trillions of dollars cede such governance power to corporate gadflies?
 More importantly, should it?
-Surprisingly, scholars have paid little attention to the role of corporate gadflies in this ever changing governance landscape.
+Despite these important issues, scholars have paid little attention to the role of corporate gadflies in this ever-changing governance landscape.

-This Article is the first to address the giant shadow that corporate gadflies cast on the U.S. corporate governance landscape.
+This Article is the first to address the giant shadow that corporate gadflies cast on the corporate governance landscape in the United States.
 The Article makes three contributions to the corporate governance literature.
-First, it provides a detailed empirical account both of the growing power and influence that corporate gadflies wield over major corporate issues and of their power to set governance agendas.
-It does so through a comprehensive dataset of all shareholder proposals submitted to the S&P 1500 companies from 2005 to 2018.
-Second, the Article uses the context of corporate gadflies to illuminate a key governance debate—the role of large institutional investors in corporate governance.
-Specifically, the Article underscores the potential concerns that corporate gadflies present and questions the current deference of institutional investors to these gadflies regarding the submission of shareholder proposals.
-Finally, the Article presents policy reforms aimed at reframing the current discourse on shareholder proposals to potentially spark a new line of inquiry regarding the role of investors in corporate governance.
+First, using a comprehensive dataset of all shareholder proposals submitted to the S&P 1500 companies from 2005 to 2018, it offers a detailed empirical account of both the growing power and influence that corporate gadflies wield over major corporate issues and of gadflies’ power to set governance agendas.
+Second, the Article uses the context of corporate gadflies to elucidate a key governance debate over the role of large institutional investors in corporate governance.
+Specifically, the Article underscores the potential concerns raised by the activity of corporate gadflies and questions the current deference of institutional investors to these gadflies regarding the submission of shareholder proposals.
+Finally, the Article proposes policy reforms aimed at reframing the current discourse on shareholder proposals and potentially sparking a new line of inquiry regarding the role of investors in corporate governance.

 Table of Contents